aliyan404/space-abi/README.md

 </p>

 <p align="center">
-  interaction with smart contracts on Starknet
+  Interaction with smart contracts on Starknet
 <p>

 A user-friendly tool for seamless interaction with smart contracts on Starknet's mainnet and Sepolia testnet.
 This project offers a quick and efficient way to call contract methods using addresses, streamlining the process for developers and users alike..